jacksonllee/iso639/README.md

 ## Usage

 `python-iso639` revolves around a `Language` class.
-Instances of `Language` have attributes that you will find useful.
+Instances of `Language` have attributes and methods that you will find useful.

 Note that while the package name registered on PyPI is `python-iso639`, the actual import name during runtime is `iso639`